bstevenson0326/CantMineBlind/README.md

 ## 🧪 Compatibility

 - Compatible with RimWorld 1.5 and 1.6
 - Works with most other mods
+- When De-roof mining mod is installed, it will handle roofing
 - No known conflicts

 ---